-Parties are encouraged to consider the following recommendations:
+Parties are encouraged to consider the following:

-- Ensure that relevant ESG factors are addressed in financial statements, management commentary (i.e. MD&A), critical accounting judgments, and working capital.
-For example, relevant ESG considerations should be taken into account with respect to asset impairment, changes in useful life (depreciation / amortisation) or fair valuation of assets, and provisions (contingent liabilities, transitional costs). - General ESG factors are already considered in management and documentary diligence practices. - The scope and depth of these questions will be subject to materiality considerations relevant to the specific company or industry segment and will be an evolving landscape as more precise measurement and greater expectation of disclosure evolves - A model form of ESG due diligence questions to facilitate consistency and guide market participants in their due diligence efforts for high yield and leveraged finance transactions is attached hereto.
-See Annex A - It is anticipated that these questions will be updated on an ongoing basis to reflect market developments / revised expectations. - Stakeholder due diligence: Stakeholder due diligence has historically been ad hoc (e.g. customer due diligence).
-As the focus on, and market for, ESG products increase, AFME recommends the development of broader, more structured stakeholder due diligence practices. - Stakeholders include customers and suppliers, workers, communities and regulatory bodies.
+- where relevant or appropriate, address ESG factors in financial statements, management commentary (i.e. MD&A), critical accounting judgments, and working capital.
+For example, relevant ESG considerations should be taken into account with respect to asset impairment, changes in useful life (depreciation / amortisation) or fair valuation of assets, and provisions (contingent liabilities, transitional costs). - general ESG factors are already considered in management and documentary diligence practices. - the scope and depth of these questions will be subject to materiality considerations relevant to the specific company or industry segment and will be an evolving landscape as more precise measurement and greater expectation of disclosure evolves - a model form of ESG due diligence questions to facilitate consistency and guide market participants in their due diligence efforts for high yield and leveraged finance transactions is attached hereto.
+See Annex A. It is anticipated that these questions will be updated on an ongoing basis to reflect market developments / revised expectations.

+Stakeholder due diligence: Stakeholder due diligence has historically been ad hoc (e.g., customer due diligence).
+As the focus on, and market for, ESG products increase, AFME recommends the development of broader, more structured stakeholder due diligence practices.
+Stakeholders include customers and suppliers, workers, communities, and regulatory bodies.

-In October 2019, the Organisation for Economic Co-operation and Development (OECD) published a report on "Due Diligence for Responsible Corporate Lending and Securities Underwriting"2, which is intended to provide a common global framework for financial institutions to identify, respond to and publically communicate on environmental and social risks associated with their clients.
+In October 2018, the Organisation for Economic Co-operation and Development (OECD) published a report on "Due Diligence for Responsible Corporate Lending and Securities Underwriting4", which is intended to provide a common global framework for financial institutions to identify, respond to and publicly communicate on environmental and social risks associated with their clients.
 Parties may wish to consult the diligence guidelines in the report for reference.

-2 https://mneguidelines.oecd.org/rbc-financial-sector.html
+4 https://mnequidelines.oecd.org/rbc-financial-sector.html

-Disclosure
+5 Disclosure